BenschiBox/IoTLED/README.md

 The aim of this Project is to create, setup and program an Internet of Things device / network capable of controlling adressable LED-Strips like WS2813.

-For now the goal is to control 2 LED-Strips over an android app, in which the user can select between different lightning setups and also a Music-Visualizer mode using an AUX input.
+For now the goal is to control 2 LED-Strips over an ~~android app~~ ESP32-driven webserver, in which the user can select between different lightning setups and also a Music-Visualizer mode using an AUX input.

 ## Built with
 * [arduino-esp32](https://github.com/espressif/arduino-esp32) - Arduino Core for ESP32